- What is the SJT (selection assessment for FP 2016)?

 How do applicants perform in the SJT?

-Overall, whilst a small number of applicants achieve a very high or a very low number of points, the majority of applicants perform at a similar level.
-There is a slight negative skew, meaning that outliers tend to be in the low scoring rather than high scoring end.
-This distribution is consistent with previous operational results of the SJT, as well as the use of the SJT in other contexts.
+Overall, whilst a small number of applicants achieve a very high or a very low Scaled SJT Score, the majority of applicants perform at a similar level.
+There is a slight negative skew, meaning that outliers tend to be at the lower end of the scoring range.
+This distribution is consistent with previous operational results of the SJT, and also with the distributions of scores for SJTs used in other contexts.